Charlie Dimmock on aging and turning to food in 'moments of weakness'

 The star – who was 40 at the time – answered a series of quick-fire questions about her life.

-When asked by the interviewer what the “best age to be is”, Charlie replied saying “28 to 32”.
+When asked by the interviewer what the “best age to be is”, Charlie appeared to be missing her youth as she replied saying “28 to 32”.

 The star, now 57, was then asked what she does in “moments of weakness”.